 - 1. Reading quizzes: For most class sessions, the required readings come with a quiz.
-Most quizzes are ~2-4 questions, 1 pt/question (~60 pts total); - 2.
-Weekly discussion reflections: Students are expected to come to the weekly discussion sessions having watched the recorded lecture(s), reviewed reading materials, prepared for the day of discussion, and complete an individual discussion summary afterwards.
-Each discussion summary is worth 5 points (~50 points total). - 3.
+Most quizzes are ~2-4 questions, 1 pt/question (~60 pts total); - Weekly discussion reflections: Students are expected to come to the weekly discussion sessions having watched the recorded lecture(s), reviewed reading materials, prepared for the day of discussion, and complete an individual discussion summary afterwards.
+Each discussion summary is worth 5 points (~50 points total).
+Up to 2 discussion sessions can be made up by emailing your TA in advance. - 3.
 Synthesis assignments: Throughout the quarter, several End-of-Module synthesis assignments will be used to supplement the student's self-awareness on a particular topic AND to assess comprehension at the end of a case.
 These assignments will be listed on the Canvas website, as well as introduced and discussed during lectures and discussion sessions (~100 pts total). - 4.
 Examinations: There will be two progress assessment tests (100 pts each) -- one at approximately the halfway mark, and the second at the end of the quarter.
-The second test will be cumulative only in the sense that the basic principles and concepts learned in the early portions of the course are applicable to the problems examined in the later portions. - Both exams will consist of 50 multiple-choice questions (2 pts/question).
+The second test will be cumulative only in the sense that the basic principles and concepts learned in the early portions of the course are applicable to the problems examined in the later portions.

+Both exams will consist of 50 multiple-choice questions (2 pts/question).
 They will be delivered through Canvas.
 They will open on their respective Friday and close at 11:59 pm, Sunday.
 Each exam can only be taken once and will be time-limited to 60 minutes (continuous, no stop-restart option).
 Just like in a classroom, once you start the exam, you must finish it in its entirety within the next 60 minutes.
-Make sure you start your exam before 10:58 pm on Sunday, as the exam window-of-opportunity will close at 11:59 pm. - Progress Assessment Test #1: Available Friday, October 25th (11:30 am) Closes Sunday, October 27th (11:59 pm)
+Make sure you start your exam before 10:58 pm on Sunday, as the exam window-of-opportunity will close at 11:59 pm.

-Progress Assessment Test #2: Available Friday, December 6th (11:30 am) - Closes Sunday, December 8th (11:59 pm)
+Progress Assessment Test #1: Available Friday, May 2nd (11:30 am) - Closes Sunday, May 4th (11:59 pm) Progress Assessment Test #2: Available Friday, June 6th (11:30 am) - Closes Sunday, June 8th (11:59 pm)